View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 You will study online and will be required to attend four face-to-face sessions during the programme.

-The face-to-face sessions will be held in central locations such as Edge Hill University, London, Birmingham and Gateshead (subject to numbers).
+The face-to-face sessions will be held in central locations such as Edge Hill University, London, Solihull, North Yorkshire and Gateshead (subject to numbers).

 How will I be assessed?